gitsbydeerskin/AT03_RPGgame/README.md

 #### Description
 The description for commits should be detailed, explaining what the purpose of the commit is and what the commit contains (specifics, aka a change to this specific code or this specific UI element).

 ### Other File Naming Conventions
 Other file naming conventions involve:
 - For models, you should use pascal case and use the `m_` suffix.
 Give it a clear name and then state the version it is.
 Finally, separate the suffix, name and version with underscores.
 An example as to how this would play out is: `m_barrel_v2.mb`
 - For textures, you shoud use pascal case and use the `tex_` suffix.
 Give it a descriptive name outlining what it is and what version it is.
 You should also separate the suffix, name and version with underscores.
 An example as to how this would play out is: `tex_barrel_v2.png`
 - For unity projects, camel case should be used, with the name of the file generally being the name of the game.
 An example of this would be: `RolePlayingGame` file

+###### Changelong
+* 3/06/2025: Eli & Ethan - Eli added the 'Project Features' section.
+Ethan updated the 'Technical Specifications' to include Commit guidelines.
+* 4/06/2025 @ 5:30PM : Bri - minor adjustments to formatting and grammatical/spelling fixes in the "Project Features" section.
+Creation of this Changelog section.
+Edited 'Commit naming convention' > 'Commit Naming Convention'.
+Edit to the project features section to make all points lower-case to make them uniform (some were uppercase, some were lowercase).